 The synthetic thyroid hormone, Synthroid (T4) is commonly prescribed by many physicians when thyroid tests are abnormal and in many cases doesn’t seem to work as effectively as expected.
 Numerous patients who take their Synthroid as prescribed, with T4 levels in the “desirable therapeutic range” do not feel much significant improvement in their condition.
 Some even discontinue their medication and feel no significant difference.

 Increasing the dose of Synthroid sometimes helps, but more often the benefit is greater when either T3 (Cytomel) is added or the patient uses Armour Thyroid (or a similar generic desiccated thyroid), which contains both T3 and T4.
-[New England Journal Of Medicine, 1999] Many physicians are unaware of this study.
+Many physicians are unaware of this study.

 When conversion of T4 to the more active metabolite T3 is inadequate, it becomes especially important to supplement with T3.
 Some T3 preparations come in a slow-release formula and are taken twice daily for a more even metabolic effect.
 This is because T3 does not remain active as long in the body as does T4.